benwainwright/www.benwainwright.me/blog-entries/a-case-study-in-type-erasure.md

 }
 ```

 In explaining this to me he noted that he'd "tried casting it to Error".
-If you know TypeScript well, this should raise an eyebrow, for a reason we will come to in a second.
+If you know TypeScript well, this should raise an eyebrow, for a reason we will come to further down.

 The next thing I did was to ask my colleague if I could see the definition of `isError`.
 This came from an internal third party library and was defined like so: